faweigend/pypermod/example_scripts/recovery_study/README.md

 #### Simulate

+__note:__ the `simulate` script has been moved to the directory above as it is relevant for all data.

 Scripts that have a name that starts with `simulate` use one or several models to simulate energy dynamics of an athlete during exercise.
 Use these scripts as examples for how to use `pypermod` for predictions.